 Also nearby are the Dyrhólaey cliffs and rock arch.
 This arch is enormous; ships can smoothly sail through it, and bold pilots have also managed to fly through in their small planes.
 The cliffs themselves become alive in summer, with thousands of pairs of nesting seabirds, including the nation’s most iconic animal, puffins.

 As you continue along the South Coast, you’ll go through a variety of beautiful and unusual landscapes, across ‘deserts’ of black ash, over wide estuaries, and through the fertile countryside.
 Eventually, to your left, you will begin to see glaciers once more, although all of these are outlets of the largest ice cap not just in the country, but in Europe: Vatnajökull.

 The magnificent views will keep you company until you reach the nature reserve of Skaftafell.
 Often called a hiker's paradise, there are many trails guests can take, the most popular of which leads to Svartifoss waterfall.

-The sight is utterly mesmerising, and the variation of colours and textures make it a favourite location for photographers.
+The sight is utterly mesmerizing, and the variation of colors and textures make it a favorite location for photographers.
 As if the area needed anything else to make it quite so ‘picture-perfect’, it is also the home of many seals, which can be found hauling out on the ice or playing in the milky waters.